wildfly/quickstart/wsat-simple/README.md

 What is it?
 -----------

-This example demonstrates the deployment of a WS-AT (WS-AtomicTransaction) enabled JAX-WS Web service bundled in a war archive for deployment to *JBoss AS 7*.
+This example demonstrates the deployment of a WS-AT (WS-AtomicTransaction) enabled JAX-WS Web service bundled in a WAR archive for deployment to  *JBoss Enterprise Application Platform 6* or *JBoss AS 7*..

 The Web service is offered by a Restaurant for making bookings.
 The Service allows bookings to be made within an Atomic Transaction.

-The example demonstrates the basics of implementing a WS-AT enabled Web service.
+This example demonstrates the basics of implementing a WS-AT enabled Web service.
 It is beyond the scope of this quick start to demonstrate more advanced features.
 In particular:

 1. The Service does not implement the required hooks to support recovery in the presence of failures.
 2. It also does not utilize a transactional back end resource.